mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

 - Enter the `dash_data_table` function under the `figure` argument (imported via `from vizro.tables import dash_data_table`).

-The Vizro version of this table differs in one way from the original table: it requires the user to provide a pandas DataFrame as the source of data.
+The Vizro version of this table differs in one way from the original table: it requires the user to pass a pandas DataFrame as the source of data.
 As explained in [our guide to using data in Vizro](data.md), this must be entered under the argument `data_frame`.

 All other [parameters of the Dash DataTable](https://dash.plotly.com/datatable/reference) can be entered as keyword arguments.
 Note that we are setting some defaults for some arguments to help with styling.

 !!! example "Dash DataTable"

     === "app.py"
         ```py
         import vizro.models as vm